About me

 DRAGON for multi-omic GGMs

-DRAGON, our tool for multi-omic Gaussian graphical modeling, has been published in Nucleic Acids Research!
+DRAGON is our tool for multi-omic Gaussian graphical modeling.
 DRAGON lives in the Network Zoo and is available as part of netZooPy and netZooR.

 Citation: Shutta, K.H.+, Weighill, D.+, Burkholz, R., Guebila, M.B., Zacharias, H.U., Quackenbush, J. and Altenbuchinger, M., 2023.
 DRAGON: determining regulatory associations using graphical models on multi-omic networks.
 Nucleic Acids Research, 51(3), e15-e15. https://doi.org/10.1093/nar/gkac1157 +: equal contribution